Log-concave Density Estimation with Independent Components: Computational experiments

 Next, we conduct systematic comparison tests on simulated data from multivariate normal distributions in $d=2,3,4$, with various values of $n$.
 As before, set $X = \eigmat^T Z$ with $\eigmat$ chosen at random and $Z \sim \mathcal{N}(0, \VarZ)$, where $\VarZ = \mathrm{Diag}(15,14)$ for $d=2$, $\VarZ = \mathrm{Diag}(15, 14, 13)$ for $d=3$, and $\VarZ = \mathrm{Diag}(15, 14, 13, 12)$ for $d=4$.
 PCA is used for estimating $\eigmat$.
 Each experiment is repeated 5 times and the average metrics are presented.
-Algorithm runtime comparisons are given in \cref{tab: runtimes-gaussian}, whereas the estimation errors in squared Hellinger distance are plotted in \cref{fig: error-curves-comparisons-gaussian}.
+Algorithm runtime comparisons are given in \Cref{tab: runtimes-gaussian}, whereas the estimation errors in squared Hellinger distance are plotted in \Cref{fig: error-curves-comparisons-gaussian}.
 Notice that LC-IC runtimes are several orders of magnitude smaller than LC-MLE runtimes, especially for large $n$.
 Also, the estimation errors of LC-IC are lower than those of LC-MLE, with a growing margin as $d$ increases.
+Similar tests on Gamma-distributed data, are provided in \ref{subsec: gamma comparison tests}.